 The cashier took exception to this.
 When Erin was asked to just take each item out of the wine bag, scan it, and then put it back in place, she became quite belligerent.
 She said, "I don't know how to do that."
 My wife and I looked at each other in disbelief.
 We then watched as Erin took our wine bags (3), and turned them upside down, shaking the bag, until all the products, which included glass, fell out and hit the counter.

 Erin then pushed our goods away from her register and towards the back of the packing area.
 My wife was expected to bag our groceries.
 While I paid our bill at the register, my wife continued to bag our groceries.
 But, it wasn't fast enough for Erin.

 She began attending to the next customer in line.
 Now, what was blatantly clear was when Erin's arrogance quickly disappeared with her next customer.
 Questions that should be asked?
 Were my wife and I properly dressed and groomed?

 Yes.
 Were my wife and I polite towards the cashier?
 Yes.
 Did my wife or I ask the cashier to do anything outside of store policy and or customer service?

 No. Did my wife or I give the cashier a reason to be scared or intimidated of us?
 No, we did not.
 That is, unless wearing medical protective gear in public is some kind of a threat towards store employees.

 Here again, this is a prime example of COPD patients being discriminated against.

 I guess my money is no good at Sprouts as long as I wear a protective mask and gloves.
 While I have filed a complaint against Sprouts and the specific employee for discrimination, what's really sad is, that a mere protective set of mask and gloves being worn during the height of flu season is seen as some kind of a threat.

-Review about: Sprouts Farmers Market Cashier.
+Product or Service Mentioned: Sprouts Farmers Market Cashier.